jfo/blog/source/drafts/sild7.md

 ```

 Hmm... the atoms at the top level have been evaluated accurately, but the atoms
-inside of the sublist have been left untouched.
+inside of the 'LIST' have been left untouched.
 I need to evaluate sublists, as
 well!
 The fall through is no longer desirable, since I'm treating the `LIST`
 and `LABEL` types differently now.